 Anton Nikkilä is a composer and translator.
 In his basement studio, time has stood still in 2015 according to the museum gift shop calendar on the wall.
 While staring at "Suprematism" by Kazimir Malevich, 1915, reproduced on the last page of the calendar, Nikkilä has dreamt up an impossible project: it’s time to somehow transcode and re-assemble the aesthetic ideals of historical Russian avant-garde art using the basic building blocks of today’s electronic music.
 But how to do it, if there is no revolution to electrify and animate these constructions?
 And why?
 Nikkilä doesn’t have an answer, but proceeds without paying dues to any historical or ideological correctness, using old cryptic paintings and theoretical texts as his semi-procedural instruction manual for composing.
 Literal Translations (2018) is a film-without-film performance, with computer music for a vertically mounted quadraphonic anti-immersive 2D sound system, intertitles and cinema subtitles hovering in space.

-The project "re-selected" examines film history as the history of individual film copies and is dedicated to selected films from the archive of the International Short Film Festival Oberhausen.
-In its third edition, "re-selected", curated by Tobias Hering, continues its investigation with four programmes in 2021.
+The project "re-selected", curated by Tobias Hering, examines film history as the history of individual film prints and is dedicated to selected films from the archive of the International Short Film Festival Oberhausen.
+In its third edition, "re-selected", curated by Tobias Hering, continues its investigation in 2021.